mondoohq/cnspec/docs/development.md

 If `go` is not installed or an older version exists, follow instructions on [the Go website](https://golang.org/doc/install).

-2. Clone this repository
+2. Clone this repository:

    ```sh
    $ git clone https://github.com/mondoohq/cnspec.git
    $ cd cnspec
    ```

-3. Build and install
+3. Build and install:

     #### Unix-like systems
     ```sh
-    # To install `cnspec` using Go into the $GOBIN directory:
+    # To install cnspec using Go into the $GOBIN directory:
     make cnspec/install
     ```

-## Developing cnspec
+## Develop cnspec

 Whenever you change protos or other auto-generated files, you must regenerate files for the compiler.
 To do this, be sure you have the necessary tools installed (such as protobuf):